Nurse Life Care Planner Explained

 The emerging field of Life Care Planning is a specialized subset of case management that deals with acquired birth injury, catastrophic injury, personal injury, and chronic illness.
 Nurse Life Care Planners can diversify and enhance their career opportunities through using the nursing process to evaluate current needs, and project future needs of individuals with chronic illness or catastrophic injuries in order to ensure optimum quality of care and life.

 Life Care Planning is a systematic method of identifying and quantifying the multidimensional disability related needs of an individual.
 The Life Care Plan is a document summarizes the required treatment over the life of the expected patient, including surgeries, therapy, medicine, assistive devices, home modifications, and other care issues, and the estimated cost.
-Projecting the future medical and non-medical needs of an individual helps ensure funds will be available to provide for their care, and also serves as the basis of structured settlements that provide for payments over time to cover medical costs.
+Projecting the future medical and non-medical needs of an individual helps ensure funds can be available for their care, and also serves as the basis of structured settlements for payments over time to cover medical costs.

-Although Certified Nurse Life Care Planners can charge between $80 - $150 an hour for their services, demand far exceeds supply, as it is estimated that there are only 560 certified life care planners nationwide at this time.
-Life Care Planning provides nurses with the opportunity for pursue career opportunities as consultants or expert witness for attorneys, insurance companies, managed care organizations, employers, government agencies, HMOs, or as independent practitioners.
+Life Care Planning gives nurses the opportunity to pursue career opportunities as consultants or expert witness for attorneys, insurance companies, managed care organizations, employers, government agencies, HMOs, or as independent practitioners.

 Nurses Uniquely Well Qualified To Be Life Care Planners